 Taddies offers a warm welcome to children aged 0-5 with any additional needs.
-As a free-to-attend playgroup where children are accompanied by their parent/carer/guardian, sessions usually run every week.
-Younger siblings are also welcome to the group.

-Staff from the School organise and set up a range of activities which provide opportunities for sensory-based play, exploration and also promote parents and carers to socialise in a relaxed environment.
+Sessions run as a playgroup where children are accompanied by their parent/carer/guardian, sessions run every week.
+Staff from the school organise and • musical fun set up a range of activities which provide opportunities for sensory-based play, exploration and also enable parents and carers to socialise in a relaxed environment.